Asthma Research Has Him Up and Running

 Hunter, 15, has had asthma since he was in first grade.
 He usually needed to use an inhaler every day just to breathe freely and running any distance was out of the question.
 This made it hard to blend in and fully participate in activities such as Junior Reserve Officers' Training Corps (JROTC, the high-school-based program for United States armed forces training) during his freshman year.

-Hunter’s asthma brought him to the attention of a group of researchers at the Nemours Children's Specialty Care, Jacksonville, in northeast Florida.
+Hunter’s asthma brought him to the attention of a group of researchers at the Nemours Children's Health, Jacksonville, in northeast Florida.
 The group is led by John J. Lima, PharmD, director of the Center for Pharmacogenomics and Translational Research, and principal investigator of the American Lung Association Asthma Clinical Research Center (ACRC) at Nemours Children's Specialty Care/University of Florida Consortium in Jacksonville.
 He and Deanna Seymour, RN, BSN, clinical research coordinator, thought Hunter would be a good candidate for a study for asthma patients they were doing on using continuous positive airway pressure (or CPAP, a machine most often used to help those with obstructive sleep apnea breathe more easily during sleep by maintaining air pressure in their throats).
 After learning of the study, Hunter and his mother Brandy agreed to participate.
 The study, entitled The Effect of Positive Airway Pressure on Reducing Airway Reactivity in Patients with Asthma (CPAP), is supported by the National Institutes of Health (NIH) and is being performed by the American Lung Association’s Network of ACRCs.

 Breathing Easier Makes Life Easier